-In 2017-18 three of the 23 sites were non-compliant with absolute minimum water level criteria (Table 4), one less than the previous year.
-Minimum levels at Banganup Lake were compliant for the first time since 2014-15.
+In 2018-19 four of the 23 sites were non-compliant with absolute minimum water level criteria (Table 4), one more than the previous year.
+Minimum levels at Lake Forrestdale were non-compliant for the first time since 2016-17, however levels over the last decade have been relatively stable.
 Three sites were non-compliant with 'other' criteria across the reporting period (Table 4).

-The management and mitigation actions we implement in response to noncompliance are described in Section 6.
+The management and mitigation actions we implement in response to noncompliance are described in Section 5.
 Details for individual sites can be found in Appendix A.

-Table 4 Summary of Jandakot Mound sites non-compliant with Ministerial criteria
+Table 4 Summary of non-compliance with water level criteria for Jandakot groundwater resources for the reporting period

-Absolute mir nimum water le vel criteria Other water level crit terion Wetlands Terrestrial vegetation and rare flora Total non- compliant Wetlands Terrestrial vegetation and rare flora Total non- compliant 2016-17 North Lake Bibra Lake Banganup Lake Shirley Balla Swamp None 4 out of 23 North Lake Bibra Lake Lake Forrestdale Shirley Balla Swamp None 4 out of 12 2017-18 North Lake Bibra Lake Shirley Balla Swamp None 3 out of 23 Bibra Lake Lake Forrestdale Shirley Balla Swamp None 3 out of 12
+Non-compliant sites 1 Absolute minin num water leve el criteria Other water level criterion Wetlands Terrestrial vegetation and rare flora Total non- compliant Wetlands Terrestrial vegetation and rare flora 2017-18 North Lake Bibra Lake Shirley Balla Swamp None 3 out of 23 Bibra Lake Lake Forrestdale Shirley Balla Swamp None 3 out of 12 2018-19 North Lake Bibra Lake Lake Forrestdale Shirley Balla Swamp None 4 out of 23 Bibra Lake Lake Forrestdale Shirley Balla Swamp None 3 out of 12